+4. When I lose my mucus plug, does that mean I am officially in labour?
 The thick gathering of mucus at the cervix acts as a plug that prevents bacteria from entering—but losing it doesn’t mean it’s go time.
 “That’s one of the biggest myths out there,” says Dietze.
 “All it means is that the cervix is starting to change.
 It can happen two weeks before active labour begins or well after labour begins.”

+5. I have wide hips, does that mean I will have an easier labour?
 It’s your pelvic bones that actually count most, says Morris.
 During labour, the hormone relaxin—as the name suggests—relaxes the connective tissue that holds the pelvic bones together so the baby can come out.
 Only five percent of women actually need a C-section because they’re carrying a baby that’s too big for their pelvis, Morris says.

+6. Will castor oil and spicy foods send me into labour?
 These quick solutions that supposedly stimulate the digestive system and, in turn, the uterus, don’t really work, says Morris.
 They can actually make a preggo lady pretty miserable with diarrhea or heartburn.

+7. Will my second labour really be less painful?
 It’s true that second (and subsequent) labours tend to be shorter—the cervix, pelvic-floor muscles and birth canal have already been stretched by the first birth, so going from initial contractions to full dilation usually takes less time.
 The pushing stage of labour is often shorter, too.
 However, as Morris points out, labour hurts, whether it’s your first time or your fourth—but at least it might not last as long.

+Did you know?
 While spicy food, castor oil and full moons don’t encourage labour, sex might.
 “The only home remedy to start labour that I’d recommend is having sex, and that’s only if your due date is in the next few days anyway,” says Maggie Morris, a professor in the department of obstetrics, gynecology and reproductive sciences at the University of Manitoba.
 Semen contains compounds called prostaglandins, which play a role in “ripening” or softening and opening the cervix, as well as causing contractions.